 THE OLIVE TREE

-Catering service for fare
+Catering service for organic fare

 Alternative healthcare specialist Priya Aggarwal cooks comfort food with mostly organic ingredients sourced from Namdhari, Godrej’s Nature Basket and Lajpat Bhawan.
 She offers a variety of fresh, homemade and healthy food for cuisines such as Indian, Italian, Pan-Asian and Mediterranean.
 She also customises a completely organic and low-fat menu on request.
 Her Rajasthani matter ke paranthe with alu pethe ki subzi are a treat.
 Catering for gatherings of 20-100 people, The Olive Tree also home delivers.